RadikAlice/Kill-Switch/README.md

 A 2D puzzle platformer set in a bleak, industrial facility centered around switching between three characters (by killing them)

 Not in active development, might use the old assets here or recreate them for the new 2.5D direction

+Fonts in the logo are: Underwood Champion and Squarewave